TomLeeLive/Gaia3D-mago3d-doc/foss4g/1_Resource_Guide_En.md

 ### 3. Activate Virtual Environment

-- To activate the virtual environment, enter the following command in the cmd prompt:
+- To activate the virtual environment, enter the following command in the cmd prompt.
     ```sql
     $ myvenv\Scripts\activate
     ```